 If you’re thinking about trying to get pregnant, you want your body in the healthiest shape possible.
-In order to get there, many women undergo a fertility cleanse, even women who have no fertility issues.
+To get there, many women undergo a fertility cleanse, even women who have no fertility issues.

 Chances are you’ve heard of other types of cleanses to help lose weight and rid the body of harmful toxins.
 The idea of the fertility cleanse is much the same because it also rids the body of harmful toxins that can stand in your way of becoming pregnant.

 A fertility cleanse helps to support the body for conceiving by naturally cleaning out the uterus and the liver.
 Through the fertility cleanse, the liver is encouraged to get rid of toxins and excess hormones that may have built up over the years.

 One of the other benefits of a fertility cleanse is that it also helps the uterus to get rid of stagnant blood while increasing circulation to the uterus and toning the uterine tissues.